 Digital Marketing an overview, what is involved, why do it, where to focus, how to measure.

 1. Digital Marketing – what is it, how does it work, what do you need to know, CRM

 3. SMM – Social Media Marketing, Social Media including Facebook, Twitter, Instagram, Linkedin, Google My Business

 4. Backlinks – Do you want them, How to get them, Black Hat V White Hat, Google Analytics, Tracking Pixels

 6. The Tools – Video, Audio, Photo, Lights, Mobile

 Pulling it all together, creating a plan, measuring results, focusing on what works for your business.
 Rinse and repeat.

-Splinter offers – sometimes peole will offer a splinter product or small course or ebook to get a person to make a small committment.
+Splinter offers – sometimes people will offer a splinter product or small course or ebook to get a person to make a small committment.
 Having expressed some trust then the vendor will look to offer the Flagship product, which is the main course.
 In our case that could be where we offer a FREE ebook, ‘A Guide to Building a Website’ or ‘How to Optimise a Website’.
-Then we can get people to give us their email addresses to get the FREE material.
-That allows us make furter contact or remarket to promote our paid for flagship course.
+Then we can get people to give us their email address in order to get the FREE material.
+That allows us make further contact or remarket to promote our ‘paid for’ flagship course, if we had one.

 Build it and they will come – The movie was good, but this is Rubbish advice.
 With so much useful information available online free, why would anyone pay you for a course?
 Before you invest the time to create a course and build out an online training platform, make sure that people are willing to hand over sufficient money to get access to this material.
 There are so many courses available online now that you should also do some research to see what else is available online.
 And at what price?